-Following is a blog post that is Part II of a series regarding Facelift Misconceptions and Facts.
+Following is Part II of a series regarding Facelift Misconceptions and Facts.

 Misconception: I do not want to undergo a facelift earlier in life because I assume I will need to have another procedure some time in my sixties.

 Fact: There is no “magic time” for a face lift – and no specific age.
 It depends upon the signs of aging that are apparent on each individual.
 Some of these are hereditary, while others are related to the environment – i.e., sun damage or facial wrinkles due to smoking.